Raphaelle Peale Biography | Oil Paintings

 2-17-1774 Annapolis, USA – 3-4-1825 Philadelphia, USABack to Artist IndexView Artists Paintings

-Raphaelle Peale first professional exhibition was in 1795 at the age of 21.
-In 1797, with his brother Rembrandt, he traveled to Charleston, South Carolina, where they attempted to establish another museum.
-The plan fell through, however, and Raphael returned to painting miniatures.
+Raphaelle Peale first exhibition was in 1794 upon his return to America.
+In 1797, with his brother Rembrandt, he traveled to Charleston, South Carolina, to open another natural history museum, but the plan fell through, and Raphael returned home to paint miniatures.

-For about two years beginning in 1803, Raphaelle Peale toured Virginia with the "physiognotrace", a profile making machine, with which he was briefly successful.
-By 1806 he had begun to suffer the symptoms of arsenic and mercury poisoning brought on by his work as a taxidermist in his father's museum.
-In August 1809 he was hospitalized with delirium, and for the rest of his life he suffered debilitating attacks almost yearly—which his father ascribed to "gout of the stomach" caused by consumption of pickles and excessive drinking.
-From 1810, Peale concentrated on still-life painting almost exclusively, becoming America's first professional still-life painter, and he exhibited frequently at the Pennsylvania Academy of the Fine Arts and elsewhere, especially from 1814–18.
-By 1813, he was unable to walk without crutches.
+For two years beginning in 1803, Raphaelle Peale toured Virginia with the "physiognotrace", a profile making machine, with which he was briefly successful.
+By 1806, the taxidermist work he was doing in his father's museum caused him to suffer symptoms of arsenic and mercury poisoning.
+In 1809 at age thirty-five, he was hospitalized with delirium, and for the rest of his life, he suffered debilitating attacks almost yearly, which his father ascribed to "gout of the stomach" caused by consumption of pickles and excessive drinking.
+Yet, from 1810 onward, Peale concentrated on still-life painting almost exclusively, becoming America's first professional still-life painter.
+Most artists at the time considered still life a subject worthy only of amateurs, but he persisted and he exhibited frequently at the Pennsylvania Academy of the Fine Arts and elsewhere, especially from 1814–18, even though by 1813, he was unable to walk without crutches.